Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study

-In conclusion, while we have focused here on the GW and EM signatures for a restricted set of NS-BH mergers, our methods have broader applications, and follow-up work with more comprehensive studies and more realistic physics is ongoing.
+In conclusion, while we have focused here on the GW and EM signatures for a restricted set of NS-BH mergers, our methods have broader applications, and follow-up work is ongoing.